-Point Reyes is a rural backwater of endless deserted beaches, lushly wooded hills, dairy farms, and scenic small towns, preserving an entire section of the Bay Area in an undeveloped state.
-The park is a popular attraction with both tourists and locals, getting a staggering 2.5 million visits per year, although it doesn't really seem that crowded.
+Point Reyes is a rural backwater of endless deserted beaches, lushly wooded hills, dairy farms, and scenic small towns.
+The park gets a staggering 2.5 million visitors per year, but much of it still feels pretty empty.

-Most of the park’s trails are in the hilly, densely-wooded southeastern half of the peninsula.
-The lush woods, especially on the coast side of the central ridge, are by far the most scenic in Marin County.
-In contrast, the rural western half of the park is dominated low scrub-covered hills with active dairy farms; although this area has fewer trails, it does have the best beaches.
+Most of the park’s trails are in the hilly, densely-wooded southern half of the park; the lush woods here are by far the most scenic in Marin County.
+In contrast, the rural northern half of the peninsula is dominated by low scrub-covered hills with active dairy farms; although this area has fewer trails, it does have the best beaches.

 Also on the peninsula is Tomales Bay State Park, a small, lushly-wooded park with lovely views of Tomales Bay.
 The centerpiece of the park is the tiny but extremely popular Heart’s Desire Beach.